sarken/docs/front_end_coding/css.markdown

 layout: front_end_guide
 title: What is CSS
 ---
 Cascading Stylesheets (CSS) tell a browser how to display our XHTML document.
-We write a list of rules describing the colour of the text, the size of the boxes -- what goes where and what it looks like.
+We write a list of rules describing the color of the text, the size of the boxes -- what goes where and what it looks like.

 To write a CSS document, conceptually, we examine the structure of an HTML document: